AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/delegate-subdomain.md

    <!-- later on, users will be notified in Pulse -->

-När en underdomän har delegerats till Adobe i [!DNL Journey Optimizer]skapas en PTR-post automatiskt och kopplas till den här underdomänen.
+Once a subdomain is delegated to Adobe in [!DNL Journey Optimizer], a PTR record is automatically created and associated with this subdomain.
 [Läs mer](ptr-records.md)

 >[!CAUTION]
 >
->Parallell körning av underdomäner stöds för närvarande inte i [!DNL Journey Optimizer].
+>Parallel execution of subdomains is currently not supported in [!DNL Journey Optimizer].
 Om du försöker skicka en underdomän för delegering när en annan har **[!UICONTROL Processing]** får du ett felmeddelande.

 ## CNAME-delegering av underdomän {#cname-subdomain-delegation}